group-butler/GroupButler/README.md

 ###Notes about this repository

 Note that this bot is not open source because I want everyone to be able to clone it and run its own copy.
 It's open source because everyone can take a look on how the bot works, see which data are stored, and decide if the bot is worth to be a group administrator.
 There are some installation instructions just because why not.

-* * *

-Please don't contact me via Telegram asking for help in the installation or about errors in your clone (I like to spam-report people).
-Contact me only if you find a bug or have a suggestion.
-I don't give any support in the installation or development of your own instance of the bot.
-Basically because I'm a stupid noob that only knows the basics of Lua scripting, and I don't like to spend my free time in front of a monitor.
-I try to keep the time I waste on this project to a minimum.

 If you are going to open a pull request, keep in mind that I don't know how to use GitHub well.
 I may overwrite commits and stuffs like that, this already happened.
 It's not because I'm bad, it's just because I'm an idiot.